kccistc/intel-02/class02/homework/jonghyeokOh/hw3/README.md

 ## FPS 측정 방법
 Based on 'hello_classification.py' in openvino/samples,
-get start time using time module after Loading model & get end time at the end of Process output part which put the etc data into log
+get start time using time module after Loading model & get end time at the end of Process output part which put the etc data into log.
+Finally get the difference between start/end time and the objective FPS is the reciprocal of the difference.